North Carolina Department of Insurance

 - assisting the elderly and others with Medicare and Medicaid questions through our nationally recognized Seniors’ Health Insurance Information Program

 Overall, we strive to provide high quality service to North Carolinians across the state.
-If you have any questions for us, don’t hesitate to contact us in Raleigh or at one of our regional offices in New Bern or Asheville.
+If you have any questions for us, don’t hesitate to contact us in Raleigh or at one of our regional offices in Asheville, Charlotte or New Bern.